jmcgill/cuter/slides/a_simple_map.markdown

 ### A Simple Map

 To create a map, we need to provide a location (on the surface of the Earth), a zoom level, and the type of data to display.

-Locations are specified using a google.maps.LatLng object, which represents a point using a Latitude (between -90 and 90) and Longitude (between -180 and 180).
+Locations are specified using a `google.maps.{LatLng}` object, which represents a point using a latitude (between -90&deg; and 90&deg;) and longitude (between -180&deg; and 180&deg;).

-The type of map to display is controlled by the mapTypeId parameter.
-Valid mapTypeIds are:
+The type of map to display is controlled by the `mapTypeId` parameter.
+Valid `mapTypeIds` are:

-- google.maps.MapTypeId.ROADMAP
+- `google.maps.MapTypeId.ROADMAP`
-- google.maps.MapTypeId.TERRAIN
+- `google.maps.MapTypeId.TERRAIN`
-- google.maps.MapTypeId.SATELLITE
+- `google.maps.MapTypeId.SATELLITE`

-Try changing the map type to satellite in the example on the left.
+Try changing the map type to **satellite** in the example on the left.

+You may be interested in other options.
+See the documentation for {Map}
+and {MapOptions}.

 ### Code
 var map;